World Cup VAR - How Will It Work During The World Cup?

 World Cup VAR

-It has recently been announced that the Video Assistant Referee (VAR) will be used at the World Cup this year after growing momentum for video to be used in football.
+VAR has been used at the World Cup this year with varying degrees of acceptance.
+But how does it work?
+We take a look at the protocol below.

-Pressure has been steady for years now, ever since Frank Lampard’s clear goal in the 2010 World Cup against Germany that wasn’t allowed despite clearly crossing the line.
+Pressure to introduce video into refereeing has been steady for years now, ever since Frank Lampard’s clear goal in the 2010 World Cup against Germany that wasn’t allowed despite clearly crossing the line.

 This pressure has come from a large proportion of the football world with fans and managers leading the way.
 Arsene Wenger for example had this to say, “It is time for us to help the referees – to all be united and have a less conservative approach and finally opt for video.
 Video will help the referees, not question their authority.
 It will give them more credit, more authority and fewer mistakes.
 Football is the first sport in the world today but we have to accept we have the most conservative approach to the game than any other sport.
 This can be a strength but on the refereeing side I think it has been a weakness.”